Billing Account

 if call_type == "vn":

-# VN call: check tokens first, then credit overflow
+# VN call: check tokens first, then credit for overflow

 tokens_needed = duration * 1 # 1 token per minute